 Aircraft surveillance firm says sharing position data for crashed Ukrainian jet with authorities

-U.S. aircraft surveillance firm Aerion has collected the position data from a Ukraine International Airlines jet that crashed near Tehran on Wednesday and is sharing it with the appropriate authorities, a spokeswoman said.
+U.S. aircraft surveillance firm Aireon has collected the position data from a Ukraine International Airlines jet that crashed near Tehran on Wednesday and is sharing it with the appropriate authorities, a spokeswoman said.

-Aerion's satellite-based global tracking system provides more detailed information than is available on commercial websites like FlightRadar24, which did not capture data at the end of the crashed jet's flight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)